-Editor’s note: Drinking With Clowns appear at 8:30 p.m.
-Thursday, Aug.
-22, in the Alibi Ale Works – Truckee Public House.
+Editor’s note: Drinking With Clowns appear at 9 p.m.
+Saturday, in the Alibi Ale Works – Incline Public House.

 Baldo Bobadilla grew up in a remote village in central Paraguay known as Puerto Casado.
 It lies in dense jungle along the river separating the country from their Brazilian neighbors to the north.
 Most people arrive there by small plane or boat.